 How can you partner with top websites to sell your book in China?

 China can be a profitable market for your business, but if you fail in promoting it there’s no chance to earn something from your investment.
 That’s why you cannot pretend that your book becomes popular in the extremely competitive Chinese market without considering doing Branding.

 To sell your book in China: You need Online Branding

-You will need to create a nice website accessible for the Chinese users.
+You will need to create a nice website accessible to Chinese users.
 Today, when a Chinese is not familiar with something, he or she will go on the internet to seek information.
-The website isn’t only accessible on a laptop, but almost always consumers are going look for information through their mobile device.
+The website isn’t only accessible on a laptop, but almost always consumers are going to look for information through their mobile device.

 Promote your Book with Baidu SEO & SEM